-Payment Terms...The \$187,400,000 Waller Independent School District Unlimited Tax School Building Bonds, Series 2023A (the "Bonds") will be issued in the principal amounts shown on page ii hereof.
-Interest on the Bonds will accrue from the date of their initial delivery (the "Date of Delivery") to the underwriters of the Bonds listed below (the "Underwriters"), at the interest rates shown on page ii hereof and such interest shall be payable to the registered owners thereof on August 31, 2023 (an irregular interest payment date) and thereafter on February 15 and August 15 of each year, until stated maturity or prior redemption.
+Payment Terms...The \$169,200,000 Waller Independent School District Unlimited Tax School Building Bonds, Series 2023 (the "Bonds") will be issued in the principal amounts shown on page ii hereof.
+Interest on the Bonds will accrue from the date of their initial delivery (the "Date of Delivery") to the underwriters of the Bonds listed below (the "Underwriters"), at the interest rates shown on page ii hereof and such interest shall be payable to the registered owners thereof on February 15 and August 15 of each year, commencing August 15, 2023, until stated maturity or prior redemption.
 Interest accruing on the Bonds will be calculated on the basis of a 360-day year of twelve 30-day months.
 The definitive Bonds will be issued only in fully registered form in any integral multiple of \$5,000 of principal amount for any one maturity and will be initially registered and delivered only to Cede & Co., the nominee of The Depository Trust Company, New York, New York ("DTC"), pursuant to the Book-Entry-Only System described herein.
 No physical delivery of the Bonds will be made to the beneficial owners thereof.
 Principal of, premium, if any, and interest on the Bonds will be payable by Computershare Trust Company, N.A., Minneapolis, Minnesota (the "Paying Agent/Registrar"), to Cede & Co., which will make distribution of the amounts so paid to the participating members of DTC for subsequent payment to the beneficial owners of the Bonds.
 See "THE BONDS - Book-Entry-Only System" and "THE BONDS - Paying Agent/Registrar."

 Authority for Issuance...
 The Bonds are issued pursuant to the Constitution and general laws of the State of Texas, including particularly Chapter 45, Texas Education Code, Chapter 1371, Texas Government Code, and an election held within Waller Independent School District (the "District") on November 8, 2022.
 The Bonds are direct obligations of the District, payable from an annual ad valorem tax levied, without legal limit as to rate or amount, on all taxable property located within the District, as provided in the order authorizing the sale and the issuance of the Bonds and an officer's pricing certificate authorized and executed pursuant to such order.
 See "THE BONDS - Authority for Issuance."
-An application has been filed and conditional approval has been received by the District for the payment of the principal of and interest on the Bonds to be guaranteed by the corpus of the Permanent School Fund of the State of Texas.
-See "THE PERMANENT SCHOOL FUND GUARANTEE PROGRAM" and APPENDIX D.
+The Bonds are not guaranteed by the State of Texas Permanent School Fund Guarantee Program.
+See "THE BONDS - Security and Source of Payment."